Osteomalacia: Signs and symptoms

 Osteomalacia in adults starts insidiously as aches and pains in the lumbar (lower back) region and thighs before spreading to the arms and ribs.
 The pain is symmetrical, non-radiating and accompanied by sensitivity in the involved bones.
 Proximal muscles are weak, and there is difficulty in climbing upstairs and getting up from a squatting position.

 As a result of demineralization, the bones become less rigid.
 Physical signs include deformities like triradiate pelvis and lordosis.
 The patient has a typical "waddling" gait.
 However, these physical signs may derive from a previous osteomalacial state, since bones do not regain their original shape after they become deformed.

 Pathologic fractures due to weight bearing may develop.
 Most of the time, the only alleged symptom is chronic fatigue, while bone aches are not spontaneous but only revealed by pressure or shocks.
 It differs from renal osteodystrophy, where the latter shows hyperphosphatemia.

 Causes

 The causes of adult osteomalacia are varied, but ultimately result in a vitamin D deficiency:

+There are two main mechanisms of osteomalacia: